getcarina/getcarina.com/_tutorials/004-rolling-deploy.md

 ## Getting the ServiceNet IP

-Alternatively, you can use the service net IP with load balancers (assuming they're in the same region).
+Alternatively, you can use the ServiceNet IP with load balancers (assuming they're in the same region).
 This will replace the `$IP` and `$PORT` generation above.
-Figuring the address out currently requires a bit of discovery to figure out.
+Figuring out the address currently requires a bit of discovery.
 We'll be using Swarm affinities to ensure that our service net query runs on the right host with the container we're getting the IP for.

 ```bash
 # TODO: Figure out if we're able to expose this through API